San Patricio County, Texas, Gets Nod for Huge Petrochemical Project Site

 Part of ExxonMobil’s 10-year, $20 billion Gulf Coast growth initiative, the project would create thousands of jobs during the construction phase, as well as 600 new, full-time jobs and 3,500 indirect jobs during operations.
 It is expected to generate more than $22 billion in economic output during the construction phase and more than $50 billion in economic output during the first six years of operations.

-The planned Patricio County complex is part of a wave of ethylene projects in the Gulf Coast region, as inexpensive natural gas from shale formations becomes a primary feedstock for ethylene production.
-Other companies planning ethylene build-outs in the Gulf Coast region include Total Petrochemicals & Refining USA, which is building an ethane cracker in Port Arthur, Texas, and Formosa Plastics, which is building a production complex in Saint James Parish, Louisiana.
+The planned petrochemical complex is part of a wave of ethylene cracker projects in the Gulf Coast region, as inexpensive natural gas from shale formations becomes a primary feedstock for ethylene production.
+Other companies planning ethylene cracker construction projects in the Gulf Coast region include Total Petrochemicals & Refining USA, which is building an ethane cracker in Port Arthur, Texas, and Formosa Plastics, which is building a petrochemical complex in Saint James Parish, Louisiana.

 Dow Chemical Company recently completed mechanical production on an ethylene production unit in Freeport, Texas, that will feed more than $6 billion in projects along the U.S. Gulf Coast.

 And in February, the Ingleside Ethylene, LLC, ethane cracker started production at Occidental Chemical Corporation's (Oxychem) Ingleside complex, near Corpus Christi, Texas.

 Trey Hamblet, Industrial Info's vice president of research for the Chemical Processing Industry, notes these are exciting times for Gulf Coast petrochemicals producers.